 Frank Robinson was born in Carbonado, Washington in 1930.
 The youngest of four children, he grew up during the Depression.
+At the age of nine, Frank saw a picture in the Seattle Post Intelligencer of Igor Sikorsky hovering his VS300 Prototype helicopter.
+The idea that a machine could remain stationary in the air fascinated Frank, and set the course for his life’s work.
 As a young man, he worked his way through college focusing his education on helicopter design.
 In 1957, he earned a BSME degree from the University of Washington and later attended graduate school at the University of Wichita.

 Robinson began his career in 1957 at the Cessna Aircraft Company working on the CH-1 Skyhook helicopter.
 After 3 1/2 years at Cessna, he spent one year at Umbaugh working on the certification of its gyroplane and then 4 1/2 years at McCulloch Motor Company doing design studies on inexpensive rotorcraft.
 Robinson went on to spend a year at Kaman Aircraft working on gyrodyne-type rotorcraft, followed by two years at Bell Helicopter where he earned a reputation as a tail rotor expert.
 In 1969, he moved to Hughes Helicopter Company to work on a variety of R&D projects, including a new tail rotor for the Hughes 500 helicopter and the quiet helicopter program.